withinJoel/Elsa/Documentation/Syntax.md

 * `convert:singlequotestodoublequotes:` - To convert single quotes to double quotes from the user's input. example `convert:singlequotestodoublequotes:Tom said 'hello'`
 * `convert:doublequotestosinglequotes:` - To convert double quotes to single quotes from the user's input. example `convert:doublequotestosinglequotes:Tom said "hello"`

+# Create Functions
+* `createqr:` - To create a qr code using the link or text . example `createqr:https://www.fb.com` or `createqr:iamjoel!`
+* `create:password` - To create a password.

+# Check Functions
+* `check:palindrome:` - To check wether it is palindrome or not. example: `check:palindrome:hola`.

+# Sort Functions
+* `sort:ascending:` - To sort in ascending order. example: `sort:ascending:56,34,1,32,23` or `sort:ascending:apple,cat,bay`
+* `sort:descending:` - To sort in descending order. example: `sort:descending:56,34,1,32,23` or `sort:ascending:apple,cat,bay`

 # Media
 * `open:txt:` - To open a text file. example: `open:txt:hello.txt` (Note only txts that are present in the C:/Program files(x86)/Elsa/Bin/Documents/)
 * `open:pdf:` - To open a pdf. example: `open:pdf:10.pdf` (Note only pdfs that are present in the C:/Program files(x86)/Elsa/Bin/Documents/)